transpocamp/transportationcamp.org/_posts/2013-12-09-shin-pei-tsay.md

 published: false
 ---

-TransportationCamp Chat with Shin-pei TsayAs TransportationCamp DC approaches, we’re reaching out to leaders and thinkers in transportation and technology, and asking them about what is interesting and important in the field right now.
+TransportationCamp Chat with Shin-pei Tsay

+As TransportationCamp DC approaches, we’re reaching out to leaders and thinkers in transportation and technology, and asking them about what is interesting and important in the field right now.

 After selling its successful commuter-benefits business, TransitChek, last year, TransitCenter is again working to find the next innovations in transportation policy and technology.
 At a time when the definition of what constitutes public transportation is shifting, Shin-pei Tsay, TransitCenter’s director of research and development has a lot of interests.
 One of them is how to make transport data tools more responsive to international needs.
 She will be moderating a panel at TransportationCamp about a new resource center TransitCenter is supporting to make this happen.
 I called her to talk about this.

-Can you describe a little bit about what you’re doing at TransitCenter?
+**Can you describe a little bit about what you’re doing at TransitCenter?**

 Right now, Executive Director David Bragdon and I are conducting a scan of the field and testing some assumptions.
 Our professional experience brings a lot of different capacities to the organization.
 David served for many years on the Metro Council, the Portland MPO that is the only one in the country that elects their members.
 He’s worked in the private sector, and at NYC’s Office of Long-term Planning and Sustainability.
 I’ve worked for small non-profits, in participatory planning and advocacy, as well as a large think tank.
 We’re putting all of those elements together to figure out what it takes to change how transportation happens in this country.
 How do all the different stakeholders work together to make this happen?